microsoft/BotBuilder-Samples/experimental/adaptive-tool/README.md

 - template definition
 ![template_definition](./resources/images/template_definition.gif)

-#### .lg documents on language server
-- implement syntax highlighting, diagnostic check, template reference hover, builtin function hover, buildin function and template suggestion, structure property suggestion and template definition using language server protocol

-### Expansion/ test UI for .lg documents
-- template/free text evaluation
-Press `F1` and select `LG live tester` to start LG tester.
-This tool can be used to test specific template or free inline text.

 <a name="set_up"></a>

-## Setting up and using Visual Studio Code to use the debugger
+## Setting up and using Visual Studio Code to run client and server
 ### setting up
 To configure Visual Studio Code you need to add a target in your launch.settings file.

-You can do that by the **add a configuration** in the debug panel.

-There should be 2 configuration templates available:

 * **Bot: Launch language server and client on vscode** - Configuration for building and launching your client on vscode and connecting to server
 Example is: